 Surgery can have risks and side effects.
 It's important for people to speak with experts in order to learn as much as possible about their ovarian cancer risk and to make an informed decision about the best option for lowering their risk.

 The National Comprehensive Cancer Network (NCCN), is an organization of cancer experts that creates guidelines on cancer care and updates them yearly.
-NCCN's guidelines recommend in women who have completed their childbearing with an inherited mutation in the following genes (see the link for each gene for full risk-management recommendations)
+NCCN's guidelines recommend for people with a mutation in or after they are done having children.
+(Each gene has a slightly different recommendation, see the link for the full risk-management recommendation).

-For women with mutations in other genes, the decision of may be based on personal and family history of cancer.
+For people with mutations in other genes or a strong family history of ovarian cancer with no known mutation, the decision of may be based on personal and family history of cancer.

 Hysterectomy can be performed at the same time as .
-Women with mutations in the following genes are at increased risk for both ovarian and endometrial cancer.
+Mutations in the following genes increase the risk for both ovarian and endometrial cancer.